List of Di-Gata Defenders characters: Melosa

-14-year-old Mel is a young Wizard of Yan and second in command of the Di-Gata Defenders.
-She is patient and level-headed in battle.
-She is also well-read given the years sequestered in the dojo library.
+Melosa (voiced by Martha MacIsaac), also known as Mel, is a 14-year-old Wizard of Yan and second in command of the Di-Gata Defenders.
+She is patient and level-headed in battle, and well-read after years spent in the dojo library.

 Her Wizard of Yan heritage gives her access to special powers, which allows her to cast spells without using Di-Gata stones as a casting medium.
-But she didn't gain total suppression and control of them until "Replication", because of the Megalith energy that was contained in the Dako Pure Stone.
-The Vitus sigil and the Megalith powers that corrupted her in "One Down" caused frequent wizard attacks.
-These attacks caused her to randomly send out bursts of energy or cast Wizard Spells (random Sigils summoned without physical Di-Gata stones) without her knowing it.
+However, she did not gain total suppression and control of them until "Replication", because of the Megalith energy that was contained in the Dako Pure Stone.
+The Vitus sigil and the Megalith powers that corrupted her in "One Down" caused frequent wizard attacks, causing her to randomly send out bursts of energy or cast Wizard Spells, random Sigils summoned without physical Di-Gata stones, without knowing it.

-She is the only current Defender to have witnessed first hand the final battle between the Ethos and the Wizards of Yan, as she had gone back in time with a staff that Kor Yin-an gave to her.
-At the time, Nazmul was his human self, the Order of Infinis was not formed and their key members were allied with the Wizards, and the Armies of Yin were warriors that fought for RaDos.
-Melosa didn't realize at first who was allied with who and accidentally froze the Celestial Abyss the first time (but it was overheated, which kind of helped the situation).
-She later helps them reclaim the Celestial Abyss from the Ethos, which was then used to banish the Ethos to the Dark Realm.
-Before leaving, Melosa's grandmother gave her the stones the Defenders use in the future to track the Five Icons (The pieces of the Celestial Abyss).